Make believe: Nonliteral actions

 Five recurring behaviors in pretend play that indicate its nonliteral aspect will be explained.
 The first behavior is the tendency of performing a task without the presence of a necessary instrument, such as pretending to make a call without using an actual phone.
 The second behavior is substitution, in that the child might use a block rather than a telephone to make a phone call.
 The third behavior, discussed in the section above, is when a child takes the role of another individual and performs their usual actions, such as pretending to be a firefighter and extinguishing a fire.
 The fourth behavior is when a certain action results in an unrealistic outcome, such as a child pretending to clean the room by simply snapping a finger.
 The fifth behavior will be discussed in depth in the following section and it involves giving an inanimate object, such as a doll, animate qualities, such as talking and drinking tea.

 It is important for a child to always understand that pretense is isolated from the real world.
 This means that the child must understand the nonliteral aspect of pretend play and understand that the changes made during pretend play are temporary.
 Children must be aware that once the play session ends, the nonliteral aspects of pretend play such as role taking and substituted objects also cease to exist.
-One form of pretend play that has been of interestto whom? is the creation of imaginary companions.
+One form of pretend play widely observed in children is the creation of imaginary companions.
 Imaginary companions can be entirely in the child's imagination or they can be based on a doll or stuffed toy that portrays animate qualities.
 About one to two-thirds of children under 7 years of age have an imaginary companion that later diminishes as the child ages.
 The significance of this form of pretend play has not yet been determined; however, there have been some speculations that it supports children's fledgling social skills.